 Distinguished Egyptian American author and critic Ihab Hassan on the importance of the humanities.

-warmly invites you to its next research seminar
+warmly invites you to its first research seminar for 2014

 Our seminars are free and open to visitors from outside the university.
 If you want to come along to one of our seminars simply RSVP by sending an email to firstname.lastname@example.org indicating which seminar you wish to attend.